Who's Behind Listverse?

 The Medellin Cartel was a partnership between drug traffickers Pablo Escobar, Gonzalo Rodriguez Gacha, Carlos Lehder, Jorge Luis Ochoa, and Juan Matta-Ballesteros.
 However, Pablo was always at the top of the criminal organization.
 As former US Drug Enforcement Agency officer Javier Pena explained, “Escobar was the CEO, very charismatic, very powerful, very demanding.”
 Those who would not cooperate with Escobar were executed.
 He had a saying, “Plata o plomo,” which essentially meant: “Take my silver or take my lead.”

-Eventually, the demand for cocaine in the US had surpassed the demand for coffee as the cartel was smuggling more than 15 tons of cocaine into the US per day.
-By the late 1980s, they had an enormous fleet which included 142 planes, 20 helicopters, 32 yachts, and 141 homes and offices.
+Eventually, the demand for cocaine in the U.S. had surpassed the demand for coffee as the cartel was smuggling more than 15 tons of cocaine into the U.S. per day.
+By the late 1980s, they had an enormous fleet that included 142 planes, 20 helicopters, 32 yachts, and 141 homes and offices.
 At the top of his game, four out of every five lines of cocaine snorted in the United States were supplied by Pablo Escobar and his cartel.

 Escobar became a Robin Hood character in parts of Colombia.
 He used some of his fortune to build neighborhoods, schools, and hospitals.
-He also funded the medical expenses for those less fortunate and appeared heroic in the eyes of many people.
+He also funded the medical expenses for those less fortunate and appeared heroic in many people’s eyes.
 The drug lord was a huge supporter of Medellin’s Atletico Nacional soccer team, which he funded, and attended many of the games.
 Following his death in 1993, more than 20,000 people gathered at the cemetery on the outskirts of Medellin, as his legacy, in their own eyes, had touched their hearts.

 In 1987, Forbes magazine published their first issue listing 100 of the world’s richest billionaires, including Pablo Escobar.
 With Escobar’s 40-percent stake in the cartel and Jorge Luis Ochoa-Vasquez’s 30-percent stake that he shared with his brothers, they were the only two Colombian billionaires to make the cut.
 There’s no denying that they had a great advantage in the race of the richest, as their fortune was tax-free.
 Forbes estimated Escobar’s net worth in 1987 to be more than $2 billion.